Cook II (Apprenticeship)

-Information relating to time and date of the supplemental will be available at the end of each semester on the School of Business & Hospitality notice board located by the faculty offices, Room 1A19/1A21.
+Information relating to time and date of the supplemental will be available at the end of each semester from your Coordinator.

 Students are advised to seek academic assistance directly from their faculty, Coordinator or the Academic Advisor if concerns arise.
 Students are also encouraged to access the various support services available that will enhance their learning experience at Conestoga College.
 For further academic and student assistance please review the links below: